roumail/resume/index.md

 * Prototyped different time series forecasting methods to flexibly model multiple time series models
 * Applied anomaly detection methods to account for outlying behaviour in time series automatically
 * Performed hyperparameter tuning and validation on a batch compute machine
-* Created customized reports in Rmarkdown to show forecast metrics and visualization for each individual time series that was emailed to our stakeholders
+* Created customized reports in __Rmarkdown__ to show forecast metrics and visualization for each individual time series that was emailed to our stakeholders

 ### Hands‑on workshop to demystify Artificial intelligence and Machine Learning {#project}
 `May‑ June 2017`
 #### Data science instructor, IT departments US, EU, UCB {#position}
 *Achievements:*
 * Delivered the workshop to over 100 people in four different venues and received great feedback on level of engagement
-* Created a shiny application to facilitate conducting the workshop, walking people through the typical AI use cases
+* Created a __R shiny__ application to facilitate conducting the workshop, walking people through the typical AI use cases

 *Responsibilities:*
 * Prepare content for the workshop and decide on most engaging way to deliver the material